 If you too suffer from the ever-present threat of inappropriate laughter, you’ll know that it happens when your one job, your one job in that moment as a decent person, is not to laugh.
-Like during one minute's silence for dead dolphins at a Greenpeace concert (guilty), or during serious fights with an earnest boyfriend you’re already 84 percent over (guilty).
-Or when someone says their beloved gran who raised them on her measly pension has just passed (never as long as I live, grandmas are sacred).
+Like during one minute's silence for dead dolphins at a Greenpeace concert (guilty), or during serious fights with an earnest boyfriend (guilty).
+Or when someone says their beloved gran who raised them on her pension has passed (never as long as I live, grandmas are sacred).

 Ellen thinks nervous laughter is a psychological response to anxiety and tension, that “our own body makes us start laughing to relieve the tension, even if we don’t really want to [and] we’d prefer to be serious.”

 Jordan Raine, a PhD Researcher into “Human Non-verbal Vocalisations” at the University of Sussex, agrees that it could be the brain’s way of diffusing tension, or a defensive coping mechanism when you’re faced with something traumatic or distressing.